Here Come the Mirror Men: Why The Future is Metrosexual

 Perhaps this is why Attitude, a style magazine launched earlier this year felt able to break with convention and address itself openly to gay men and ‘strays’ (gay acting straight men).

 Nor is metrosexuality a vice restricted to the poncey Southern middle-classes.
 Working class boys are, if anything, even more susceptible to it.
-For example, Newcastle men between the ages of eighteen and thirty-five, apparently spend more money per head on clothes than any other men in Europe.
-If you live with your mother, as do many working class boys until they marry, and, crucially, you have a job — your disposable income and your metrosexual tendencies are likely to be high.
+For example, Newcastle men between the ages of eighteen and thirty-five apparently spend more money per head on clothes than any other men in Europe.
+If you live with your mother (as do many working class lads until they marry) and, crucially, you have a job – your disposable income and your metrosexual tendencies are likely to be high.

-This essay is collected in ‘Metrosexy: A 21st Century Self-Love Story’
+This essay is collected in Simpson’s ‘Metrosexy: A 21st Century Self-Love Story’